4 Tips for a Dog-Friendly Restaurant

 1. Make It Inviting

-Restaurants, pubs, and even retail establishments often offer their pawed patrons a friendly welcome by placing water bowls near their entrance–sometimes even paired with a jar of treats.
-If you have food in your establishment, a good idea may be to place these bowls near the patio entrance to show where the pups are allowed to enter.
+Restaurants, pubs and even retail establishments often offer their pawed patrons a friendly welcome by placing water bowls near their entrance–sometimes even paired with a jar of treats.
+Health regulations typically do not allow dogs (excluding service dogs, of course) inside restaurants.
+However, many restaurants allow dogs on their patios.
+Try placing water bowls near your patio entrance to show customers where the pups should enter.

-Places like the Lazy Dog Cafe have made special pet friendly menus that include grilled chicken breast, ice or even flavored waters.
+Places like the Lazy Dog Cafe offer special pet-friendly menus that include grilled chicken breast, ice or even flavored waters.
 My family used to own a bar with no kitchen and many times people would bring in their pets.
 I fondly remember one customer who would come in with his ball python, my father always had a shot glass of water out for his scaly regular– gestures like this promote positive word-of-mouth buzz which spreads quickly!

 3. Let People Know

-There are several ways to let people know about your dog friendly establishment, so remember to not limit yourself to your website.
-List your establishment with BringFido.com or Dogtrekker.com and check out local dog clubs and specialty retailers in your area to let them know you allow pets.
-Many dog clubs have meetups on the weekends and are always looking for a fun place to hang out after a thirsty day at the dog park.
+There are several ways to let people know about your dog-friendly establishment, so remember to not limit yourself to your website.
+Add “dog-friendly” to your Google My Business profile, list your establishment with BringFido.com or Dogtrekker.com and check out local dog clubs and specialty retailers in your area to let them know you allow pets.
+You could even partner with a local pet shop, perhaps swapping a few Facebook posts or leaving 15% off coupons on each other’s counters.
+Try reaching out to community groups as well; many dog clubs have meet-ups on the weekends and are always looking for a fun place to hang out after a thirsty day at the dog park.

-A smart idea is to list your code of conduct somewhere.
+Listing a code of conduct is a smart idea.
 Set expectations for owners and their pets when they’re on your patio.
-As the owner of a highly social Shiba Inu I am set at ease by these house rules.
-But also remember most of your pointy eared pals that are out on the town are well balanced–maybe more so than their parents!
+As the owner of a highly-social Shiba Inu, I am set at ease by these house rules.
+But also remember most of your pointy-eared pals that are out on the town are well balanced–maybe more so than their parents!